Migrating from v4.x to v5.x

 CLR type mappings registered in the schema are supported as well.

-In addition to the above, if the [Id]
+In addition to the above, if the [Id] attribute is marked on the property,

 it will override the interpreted graph type such as in the following examples: